Phone-GWP-group

 Weight

 Although this poses little of an issue for sea freight or road transit, it makes timber cases expensive if shipping by air.
-For this, lightweight containers such as aluminium cases are frequently more cost-effective.
+For this, lightweight contains such as aluminium cases are frequently more cost-effective.

 Moisture